Designing a tool for users to create their own audio-guided walking tours on the Detour app.

-We further simplified our task flow into seven steps to make the process easier to digest for new creators as well as keep us on track in the design phase.
+Together we further simplified our task flow into seven steps to make the process easier to digest for new creators as well as keep us on track when we began designing.

-In developing our user, we wanted to ensure this person was not necessarily a tour guide by trade, but had knowledge of a city and passions/skills that can be translated to a walking tour - someone most likely to actually create a tour using this feature.
+We made the assumption that most people creating tours wouldn’t have traditional tour guide experience.
+Therefore, we wanted to ensure our typical tour creator was not necessarily a tour guide by trade but would have in-depth knowledge of a city and passions/skills that could be translated to a walking tour.

 the drawing board

-We initially sketched desktop screens as it didn’t seem realistic to do this process on mobile.
-But we challenged ourselves to see how this would work on on a smaller device.
-Sketching out all mobile screens first allowed us to further simplify the process, keep us in scope by leaving out unnecessary features to form a stronger MVP, and ensure users could do this on the go.
+Yet we challenged ourselves to see how this would work on mobile, and it allowed us to further simplify the process, keep us in scope by leaving out unnecessary features, and ensure users could do this on the go.

-In testing our hi-fidelity prototype, one user said, "Receiving feedback from my editor makes me feel confident I can do this again."
+One user said, "Receiving feedback from my editor makes me feel confident I can do this again."
 This was incredibly validating since we didn’t want to scare off users by having editors approve each step.
-Users also mentioned that they were able to easily understand the process from beginning to end.

 The Final Product